 The Community Foundation offer various grant programs.
 Click on an active link in the “Grant Application” section above, and you will find a description of the grants available, eligibility requirements, and application deadlines.

-- Please click on the active link (either Spring or Fall) in the purple box above to read the eligibility requirements for the grant carefully.
+- If a grant opportunity is currently accepting applications, you can click on the active link in one of the purple boxes above to read the eligibility requirements.

 - You may preview the grant application using the link above.
 A login and password will be required to begin an application.
 Please remember the login and password for future use.